 3. Make and eat a nutritious a snack

 Now it’s your turn to throw it on the floor in disgust and demand a Cruskit instead!

 4. Read a chapter of a book

 Or three chapters, or a magazine.
 I’m not policing you.

-5. Catch up on your favourite blogs recent posts
+5. Catch up on some recent blog posts

 6. Go on a Youtube watching spree

 Watch a family of 7 in the Netherlands and their morning routine.